メインコンテンツまでスキップ

 });

-If you are using a tileset that does not have a TileJSON available, you can specify some properties usually found in TileJSON directly when adding a source.
-In the example below, url is not provided, but the tiles, minzoom, maxzoom, and attribution properties are specified directly.
+If you are using a tileset that does not have a TileJSON available, you can specify the required properties found in TileJSON directly when adding the source.
+In the example below, url is not provided, but the tiles, minzoom, maxzoom, and attribution properties are specified directly:

 map.addSource('my-vector-source', {